Colonial lead cut from 8 to 3: Scheffler, Stallings, Hossler

 Jordan Spieth, another local favorite and No. 9 in the world, shot 66.
 He birdied his first two holes and had a 35-foot birdie putt when finishing on the ninth hole.
 Spieth was tied for 12th at 5 under.

-The 2016 Colonial winner, Spieth was the runner-up at Hogan’s Alley for the third time last year, when he led after each of the first three rounds before falling in a final-group showdown with Jason Kokrak the last day.
-Kokrak is even par through two rounds this year.
+The 2016 Colonial winner, Spieth was the runner-up at Hogan’s Alley for the third time last year, when he led after each of the first three rounds before a final-group showdown with Jason Kokrak the last day.
+Defending champ Kokrak is even par through two rounds this year.

 “Certainly, yesterday was more of an up-and-down round.
 Today felt frankly, never really stress-free, but as stress-free as it’s going to get,” Hossler said.
 “It felt like I was in play.
 I never was that out of position.”